alphillips/canberrajs-web-component-talk/README.md

 ## Shadow DOM
-Encapulates things in your element.
+Encapsulates things in your element.
 Keep content in the normal DOM but the div spaghetti n the shadow DOM.

 *"Shadow DOM is an adjunct tree of DOM nodes.
 These shadow DOM subtrees can be associated with an element, but do not appear as child nodes of the element.
 Instead the subtrees form their own scope."*